KevGildea/KevGildea.github.io/_posts/ROM-forward-kinematics.md

 **18,000 steps**   |![]()  |  ![]()  |  ![]()
 **180,000 steps**   |![](/assets/images/ROM-forward-kinematics/18,0001e-3.gif)  |  ![]()  |  ![]()

+# Eliminate combinations from above and show the resulting EAS candidates - demonstrating that higher tolerances are worse - but we can choose the mininum value as there seems to be a single optimum solution (plot the value of a<sub>32</sub> throughout the solution set

 # Choose best combination and use as input to Madymo